SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 Similar request-reply methods are also available where the `IMessageConverter` is applied to both the request and reply.
 Those methods are named `ConvertSendAndReceive`.
-See the [Code of `RabbitTemplate`](https://github.com/SteeltoeOSS/Steeltoe/blob/master/src/Messaging/src/RabbitMQ/Core/RabbitTemplate.cs) for more detail.
+See the [`RabbitTemplate`](https://github.com/SteeltoeOSS/Steeltoe/blob/master/src/Messaging/src/RabbitMQ/Core/RabbitTemplate.cs) code for more detail.

 Each of the `SendAndReceive` method variants has an overloaded version that takes `CorrelationData`.
 Together with a properly configured connection factory, this enables the receipt of publisher confirms for the send side of the operation.
-See [Template Publisher Confirms and Returns](docs/messaging/rabbitmq-reference.md#template-publisher-confirms-and-returns) and the [Code of `RabbitTemplate`](https://github.com/SteeltoeOSS/Steeltoe/blob/master/src/Messaging/src/RabbitMQ/Core/RabbitTemplate.cs) for more detail.
+See [Template Publisher Confirms and Returns](docs/messaging/rabbitmq-reference.md#template-publisher-confirms-and-returns) and the [`RabbitTemplate`](https://github.com/SteeltoeOSS/Steeltoe/blob/master/src/Messaging/src/RabbitMQ/Core/RabbitTemplate.cs) code for more detail.

 You can configure the `RabbitTemplate` with the `NoLocalReplyConsumer` option to control a `noLocal` flag for the reply RabbitMQ Client `BasicConsume()` operation.
 This is `false` by default.